dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 - **The type or namespace \<some name> could not be found**
 - **The name \<some name> does not exist in the current context**

 You may need to add the [`Microsoft.Windows.Compatibility`](https://www.nuget.org/packages/Microsoft.Windows.Compatibility/) package to your app.
 This package adds ~21,000 .NET APIs from .NET Framework, such as the `System.Configuration.ConfigurationManager` class and APIs for interacting with the Windows Registry.
-Add the `Microsoft.Windows.Compatibility`.
+Add the `Microsoft.Windows.Compatibility` package.

 Edit your project file and add the following `<ItemGroup>` element: